SodiumEyes/AmpYear/README.md

     Power can be transferred to and from main and reserve power resources.
     Electrical power generators (solar panels, etc) will re-charge main power followed by reserve power when a threshold is reached.

-Luxury Fitted Command Pods

-    Yes all command pods now come with Klimate Kontrol, Jazz music and Massage chairs.
-These items reduce KabinKraziness (see below), consume electricity and makes missions more pleasant for the crew.
-    The Klimate Kontrol function maintains the cabin temperature to a pre-set value, and the cabin temp can be viewed through the command pod right click menu.
-If turned off Cabin Temperature will slowly change towards the outside ambient temperature having a negative effect on KabinKraziness.

 Auto-Hibernate